xrelkd/clipcat/README.md

 clipcatd help

 # Start and daemonize clipcatd, clipcatd will run in the background.
-# You can use `pkill clipcatd` to stop it, `SIGTERM` will be sent to clipcatd.
+# You can use `pkill clipcatd` to stop it, a `SIGTERM` signal will be sent to clipcatd.
 clipcatd

 # Or you can start clipcatd, but keep it in the foreground.
-# You can use press Ctrl+C in your terminal to stop it, `SIGINT` will be sent to clipcatd.
+# You can press `Ctrl+C` in your terminal to stop it, a `SIGINT` signal will be sent to clipcatd.
 clipcatd --no-daemon
 ```